 Union monuments at Gettysburg > New York > Infantry

-The monument to the 58th New York Volunteer Infantry Regiment is north of Gettysburg on Howard Avenue.
-(Howard Avenue East tour map)
+The monument to the 58th New York Infantry Regiment is north of Gettysburg on Howard Avenue.
+(Howard Avenue East tour map) Two companies fought north of Gettysburg on the first day of the battle.
+They retreated to Cemetery Hill when the Union line was overrun.

-The 58th New York was commanded at the Battle of Gettysburg by Lieutenant Colonel August Otto.
+Lieutenant Colonel August Otto commanded the 58th New York in the Battle of Gettysburg.
 He was assigned to General Schurz’s staff on July 2, and Captain Emil Koenig took command of the regiment.
 The 58th New York brought 222 men to the field.

 ![]() |